nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 - At least the start date must be populated and must be a valid FHIR [dateTime](https://www.hl7.org/fhir/STU3/datatypes.html#dateTime)
 - If the end date is populated it must be a valid FHIR [dateTime](https://www.hl7.org/fhir/STU3/datatypes.html#dateTime)

-#### Delete Request - Provider ODS Code does not match Custodian ODS Code ####
-This error is raised during a provider delete interaction.
-There is one exception scenario:
-- A provider delete pointer request contains a URL that resolves to a single DocumentReference however the custodian property does not match the ODS code in the fromASID header.

 #### relatesTo ####
 If multiple relatesTo elements are included in a create request then an error will be returned.